Hiraizumi – 平泉

 Being located near the Kitakami river, Hiraizumi flourished thanks to transportation by water since the old times.
-During the Heian period Hiraizumi was an important base, and so was fortified by the lord Ōshū Fujiwara.
+During the Heian period Hiraizumi was an important base, fortified by the lord Ōshū Fujiwara.

-At the time according to historical records, at Hiraizumi lived more than 150 thousand people, making it one of the widest cities of the Tohoku region, but during the following centuries it slowly declined, and today is just a tranquil town of 7000 people.
+At the time, according to historical records, 150.000 people lived in Hiraizumi, making it one of the widest cities of the region.
+The population slowly declined during the following centuries it and today is just a quiet town of 7.000 inhabitants.

-Such impact is visible nowadays too, with the amount of religious buildings remained.
+The growth and diffusion of Buddhism left a sign too: such impact is visible nowadays with the amount of religious buildings remained.

 By the way, in 2011 Hiraizumi gain a global recognition as a World Heritage Site for its role, with the official title of “Hiraizumi – Temples, Gardens and Archaeological Sites Representing the Buddhist Pure Land”.